emmalynfoster/A04-Cocktails/README.md

 ## Interactive Cocktail Recipe Using Public 3rd Party APIs
 This application makes use of public APIs to create a Random Cocktail Generator.
-The public API being The Cocktail DB, located here: https://www.thecocktaildb.com/api.php I used two APIs to complete this task:
+The public API being The Cocktail DB, located here: https://www.thecocktaildb.com/api.php <br>
+I used two APIs to complete this task:
 - Lookup a random cocktail
 - Search by ingredient